QuantEcon/lecture-python-intro/lectures/business_cycle.md

 We observe the delayed contraction in the plot across recessions.

-+++ {"user_expressions": []}

 ### Credit level

 Credit contractions often occur during recessions, as lenders become more cautious and borrowers become more hesitant to take on additional debt.

-This can be due to several factors such as a decrease in overall economic activity, rising unemployment, and gloomy expectations for the future.
+This is due to factors such as a decrease in overall economic activity and gloomy expectations for the future.

 One example is domestic credit to the private sector by banks in the UK.

 The following graph shows the domestic credit to the private sector as a percentage of GDP by banks from 1970 to 2022 in the UK

 ```{code-cell} ipython3
 ---